 Budgeted expenditures for 2020 are \$3,315,285 (approximately 7 percent higher than 2019 expenditures).
-A haul-out has been budgeted in 2020; however, it may be postponed until spring 2021.
+A haul-out was budgeted in 2020; however, it will be postponed until spring 2021.

 Fare box revenue is not projected to meet the 2020 revenue target.
-Revenue projections include anticipated lost revenue due to a haul-out.
 However, it is too early to tell if the projected shortfall will be accurate.

 2020 Fare Revenue Target \$ 1,386,935

 2020 Projected Fare Box Revenue \$ 1,189,633

 Projected Shortfall \$ (197,302)

-Additionally, there will be lost fare box revenue to the system in 2020 due to the COVID-19 pandemic and the elimination of fare collection for a period of time.
+Additionally, there will be lost fare box revenue to the system in 2020 due to the COVID-19 pandemic and the elimination of fare collection from March 23 to May 5.
 The estimated lost revenue due to COVID-19 is not included in the 2020 projected fare box revenue.
 Skagit County will pursue federal or other available programs for reimbursement should there be opportunities.
-In the event programmatic reimbursable funding is unavailable, postponing the haul-out is one strategy for offsetting lost revenue to the system.
+In the event programmatic reimbursable funding is unavailable, postponing the haul-out will partially offset lost revenue to the system.